ROpsal/ng2-hangman/README.md

 	npm install

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build